milanmarkovic90/BINA_FS21_Case-Study_COVID-19-Global-Vaccination/README.md

-# Case-Study "COVID-19: Global Comparison of Vaccination Progress"
+# Case Study "COVID-19: Global Comparison of Vaccination Progress"

 This is a case study for the module Business Intelligence and Analytics (BINA) in Master of Science in Business Information Technology.